MattLaraia/fakeBook/README.md

 # fakeBook
-This was a class project where we practiced object oriented programming.
+This was a class project where we practiced object oriented programming tp create a social media platform.
 We also learned to use other important components of writing programs such as exceptions and the single responsibility principle as seen in the SOLID Principles.